tridencorp/paranoia.js/README.md

                                                 --- for all maniacs out there 💊
 ```

+# Paranoia

-It will be efficient library for sending bytes over the internet.
-No JSON only
+Efficient library for encoding/decoding and sending bytes over the internet.
-raw bytes !!!
-It will be optimized for crypto/financial data.
+No JSON only raw bytes ⚡️⚡️⚡️ It will be optimized for crypto/financial data.

+# Encode

+Lets say we have simple class

 ```js
 class Transaction {